Menumizer/.github/profile/README.md

 For 5-10 minutes I was searching the food's picture up on Google, and asking my cousins what they were going to eat so that I could get a better idea of what's good.
 At this point I recognized that I have this mild inconvenience every time I go to a restaurant<br/>
 So... what if there was an app that would allow me to take a picture of my menu and show me what I should pick and why?<br/><br/>

 I don't have much of an impressive background from a developer's standpoint.
 I don't know much about AI besides being a serial ChatGPT user, and I have never touched mobile development.
-However, no one's made a solution for this and I know many people who experience this inconvenience.
-So let's go for it 😁
+However, no one's made a solution for this, and I know many people who experience this inconvenience.
+So... let's do it!  😁
 #
 <div>
   <a target="_blank" href="https://www.menumizer.com/"><img alt="Static Badge" src="https://img.shields.io/badge/FEB.-white?style=for-the-badge&logo=appstore&logoColor=white&label=iOS&labelColor=blue&color=white"></a>